Forrestdale

 In terms of cultural diversity, Forrestdale records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Forrestdale's cultural diversity was above average, with 9.8% speaking a language other than English at home and 24.8% born overseas.
-Christianity was the predominant religion in Forrestdale at 50.2%, compared to Greater Perth's 42.7%.
-The top three ancestral groups were English (33.5%), Australian (25.1%), and Scottish (8.3%).
+Forrestdale's population, as per the Census 2016, showed higher than average cultural diversity with 9.8% speaking a language other than English at home and 24.8% born overseas.
+Christianity was the predominant religion in Forrestdale at 50.2%, compared to Greater Perth's 45.0%.
+Regarding ancestry, English was the most represented group at 33.5%, higher than the regional average of 28.0%.

 Frequently Asked Questions - Diversity